snok/container-retention-policy/README.md

 Storage isn't free and registries can often get bloated with unused images.
 Having a retention policy to prevent clutter makes sense in most cases.

-Supports both organizational and personal accounts.
+- ✅ Supports both organizational and personal accounts
+- 👮 Supports several token types for authentication
+- 🌱 The docker image used is only 2.4Mi, and the total runtime is a few seconds

 # Content